A Joint Model for IT Operation Series Prediction and Anomaly Detection: Related Work

+Recently, supervised solution is also seen in the literature~\cite{Ren2019}.
+In order to fulfill the training, the anomalies are synthesized and injected into the original time series in SR-CNN~\cite{Ren2019}.
+Additionally, a large amount of extra time series are synthesized and used in the training to prevent the model from overfitting.
+However, the synthesized statuses cannot reflect the real distribution of anomalies in practice, which leads to unstable performance of the trained model.

-In the above detection approaches based on VAE, the judgment is made mainly based on the distribution difference between the normal and abnormal statuses.
+In the above VAE based detection approaches, the judgment is made mainly based on the distribution difference between the normal and abnormal statuses.
 Since the noise and anomalies are also fed into the model training, these signals are unexpectedly reconstructed as the normal ones.
 As a result, the boundary between normal and abnormal statuses is blurred.
-To address this issue, SR~\cite{cvpr07:hou} is integrated in our model to suppress the anomalies before they are fed into the VAE block.
+To address this issue, SR~\cite{cvpr07:hou} is integrated into our model to suppress the anomalies before they are fed into the VAE block.